-My highest priority on the Board of Alderman is serving you, my constituents.
+My highest priority on the City Council is serving you, my constituents.
 From helping residents navigate City Hall, to getting a sidewalk or curbing created, to listening to concerns about development, traffic, or infrastructure, I take this aspect of my responsibilities to heart, and am open to talking with constituents and taking action on their behalf.

 “We had requested the unpaved berm in front of our house be paved for years.
 Nothing was ever done.
 Then we asked David to get involved, and although it took a year, he got it done,” Bill Fitzpatrick, Dedham Street